zotonic/zotonic/doc/ref/modules/mod_ssl.rst

 The mod_ssl module adds https support.
 After enabling mod_ssl the logon window and other secure pages will be served using https.

-SSL support can be switched on for every site separately.
-Though, because of the nature of SSL, every site will listen on its own port or IP address.
+SSL support can be switched on for each site separately.
+Because of the nature of SSL, each site will listen on its own port or IP address.
 Virtual hosting of sites via https is not possible.